Campus Bible Study: Affiliations

 CBS should not be confused with the Christian Union (CU), which (as of 2006) was a student-run, Student-Guild-affiliated organisation.
 CBS and the CU work in concert to conduct ministry on campus.
 Most members of CU are also members of CBS.
 CBS is also affiliated with the Australian Fellowship of Evangelical Students (AFES) but is not a member — the AFES group at UNSW is the Christian Union (CU).

+Some members of Campus Bible Study have gone on to formal theological education.

+History

+In 1975, Phillip Jensen was appointed to be the new Chaplain at the University of NSW, serving until 2005.
+From there the leadership was passed to Paul Grimmond and, after seven and a half years to Carl Matthei.